Tommaso Ciampa: NXT Champion and injury (2018–2022)

-Alliance with The Miz (2022–present)
+Main roster (2022–2023)

-On the April 11 episode of Raw, Ciampa was officially called up to the brand while also participating in a backstage segment with Kevin Owens and Ezekiel.
-On the April 25 episode of Raw, now under the shortened ring name "Ciampa", he attacked Mustafa Ali after his match against The Miz, turning heel for the first time since 2019.
-On the July 4 episode of Raw, Ciampa aligned himself with The Miz after helping him attack AJ Styles after their match.
-On the August 1 episode of Raw, he defeated Dolph Ziggler and Chad Gable in a triple threat match while also defeating Styles later that night to earn an opportunity to face Bobby Lashley for the United States Championship.
+On the April 11 episode of Raw, Ciampa was officially called up to the brand while also participating in a backstage segment with Ezekiel and Kevin Owens.
+On the April 25 episode of Raw, now under the shortened ring name "Ciampa", he attacked Mustafa Ali after his match against The Miz, turning heel.
+On the July 4 episode of Raw, Ciampa aligned himself with Miz after helping him attack AJ Styles after their match.
+On the August 1 episode of Raw, he defeated Chad Gable and Dolph Ziggler in a triple threat match while also defeating Styles later that night to earn an opportunity to face Bobby Lashley for the United States Championship.
 Ciampa faced Lashley for the title the following week in a match dedicated to Harley Race, but lost.
 On the September 5 episode of Raw, his ring name was reverted back to Tommaso Ciampa.
+Ciampa then suffered a hip injury in October.

+#DIY reunion (2023–present)

+On the June 19, 2023 episode of Raw, Ciampa returned (with his iconic NXT theme, No One Will Survive) to answer The Miz's open challenge, which Ciampa won, thus ending their alliance and turning face once again.
+Ciampa soon after began a feud with Intercontinental Champion Gunther, losing a match for the title on the October 2 episode of Raw.
+Post-match, he would suffer a beatdown from Imperium until Johnny Gargano returned after a five-month hiatus and saved him, reforming DIY in the process.
+On the January 8 episode of RAW, Ciampa beat Finn Balor.
+Winning that match earned DIY a tag team title shot.
+They got the match on the January 29th episode of RAW but they were defeated by The Judgment Day.
+On the March 18 episode of RAW, DIY defeated the Creed Brothers to qualify for the Six Pack Ladder Match for the Tag Team Championship at WrestleMania XL, which they were unsuccessful.
+On the April 15 episode of Raw, DIY defeated The New Day and the Creed Brothers to face Awesome Truth (The Miz and R-Truth) for the renamed World Tag Team Championship, where Awesome Truth retained.

+On night 2 of the 2024 WWE Draft, both Ciampa and Gargano were drafted to SmackDown.
+On the May 31 episode of SmackDown, Ciampa defeated one half of the WWE Tag Team Champions Austin Theory.
+On the July 5, 2024 episode of WWE SmackDown Ciampa and Gargano as #DIY defeated A-Town Down Under (Austin Theory and Grayson Waller) to become the new WWE Tag Team Champions.
+On the August 2 episode of SmackDown, DIY lost the titles to The Bloodline (Fatu and Tama Tonga) after interference from Solo Sikoa and Tonga Loa, ending their reign at 28 days.